lightwork-speedrunning/light-work-speedrunning/run_rules.md

 ### Breaks
 #### Eligibility
 - Due to the short length of the game, we feel it is right to forbid breaks.
 Our reasoning is that, at most, your run will be less than five minutes.
-Should your footage pause either by stopping movement, or pausing the recording, your run will be rejected.
+Should you pause the recording, your run will be rejected.

 # Roblox Rules

 ### Modification
 #### Executors
 - Injecting an executor into the process is forbidden.
-Should your run be inspected and found that any values are changed, it will be rejected.
+Should your run be inspected and found that any values are changed, it will be rejected and have you permanently banned from posting runs.

 #### Fastflags
-- Fastflags are allowed and must be done through our permitted clients (see [roblox_guide.md](https://github.com/lightwork-speedrunning/Light-Work-Rules/blob/main/roblox_guide.md)).
+- Fastflags are allowed and must be done through our permitted clients (see [roblox_guide.html](https://lightwork-speedrunning.github.io/light-work-speedrunning/roblox_guide.html)).
 Due to recent changes, Roblox only allows safe fastflags, which can be helpful for performance.

 ### Gameplay
 #### Keybinds
 - The use of macros, turbo functions, or any tool that automates inputs is strictly forbidden.
 One physical key press must correspond to one in-game action.
-Key remapping that doesn't follow any of the prohibitations stated earlier is permitted.
+Key remapping that doesn't follow any of the rules stated earlier is permitted.

 #### Frame Rate
-- While we are unsure if this effects the game, runners should be aware that uncapped frame rates may or may not affect game physics.
+- While we are unsure if this affects the game, runners should be aware that uncapped frame rates may or may not affect game physics.
 All frame rates are currently permitted on the same leaderboard, but this may be subject to change if a significant advantage is discovered.